jurinho17-sv/my-portfolio-astro/src/content/posts/06-cs61a-week5.md

 [0, 2, 4, 6, 8]
 ```

-Two snippets below are working totally same but in different way:
+Two snippets below work the same way but use different syntax:

 Using a `for` loop:
 ```python